FABtotum/FABlin/README.md

   platformio run -t program

 `platformio.ini` has a default definition for using an AVRISP-mk2 usb programmer.
 To flash or upload the firmware through other means refer to [platformio documentation](http://docs.platformio.org/en/stable/userguide/cmd_run.html).

 Changelog
 ---------

-### Version: 1.0.0096
+### Version: 1.0.0097
-- Fixed G27/G28 behaviour near axis limits and silenced verbose error messages
+- Final laser support: moved dedicated commands from M6/7 to M60/1/2
+- Broadened number of cases in which head misplacement is detected
-- Fixed G29 hitting Y endstop
+- Workaround for false z-min endstop triggerings
-- Changed M503 and other diagnostic outputs
-- Fixed THERMISTOR_INPUT_HOTSWAP interference with heaters management

-For complete changelog, see [ChangeLog](ChangeLog.txt).
+For the complete changelog, see [ChangeLog](ChangeLog.txt).